 The village of Fordyce is one of the most attractive in north east Scotland.
 In the centre of the village, just a short distance north of Fordyce Castle, are the remains of Old Fordyce Church: one of the most fascinating ruined churches you are likely to find anywhere.

-Old Fordyce Church was dedicated to the man who was made first bishop of the area in the late 500s.
-His name is variously spelled as St Talarican, St Talorgan, or St Tarquin, but whatever the spelling of his name, he was a native Pictish Saint who apparently established an early church here.
+Old Fordyce Church was dedicated to the man who probably came from the area and was made Bishop of Sodor (or Bishop of the Isles) in about 720.
+His name is variously spelled as St Talarican, St Talorgan, or St Tarquin, but whatever the spelling of his name, he was a native Pictish saint who apparently established an early church here.
 His memory is preserved both in the dedication of the church and in the name of St Tarqin's Well, a healing well whose traces can still be seen beside a nearby burn.
 It is said that after his death, St Talarican's Day was celebrated here on 30 October each year.

 The medieval Fordyce Church seems to have been similar to many churches of the time.
 It was of a simple rectangular shape without aisles or additions, and internally was divided by a screen into a nave and a chancel.
 There would probably have been a porch on the south side of the west end of the nave, and it is thought that parts of this continue to stand as the lower parts of the later bell-tower.

 On 15 July 1516, a chapel founded by Thomas Menzies, the builder of Fordyce Castle was dedicated to the Blessed Virgin.
 This was attached to the south side of the nave not far from the entrance porch at its west end, and opened out into the nave.
 The chapel was later used as the place where the scholars of Fordyce School worshipped during services.
 Today the chapel is known as St Mary's Aisle and stands, roofless, near the tower.